KentJames/Radio-Gridders/README.md

 Hopefully in future I will get to implement optimsations such as streaming to make this a production ready gridder, however for now it serves (alongside the SKA/crocodile repo) as a way to compare W-Towers to other gridders.

-I will hopefully bring the CPU gridders in-repo too.

 ## License

 The MIT License (MIT)